CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/README.md

 #### Media Specific Flows:-

-- This folder contains media specific template flow for Live Chat Inbound Flow to support proactive chat messages
+- This folder contains a media-specific template flow for the Live Chat Inbound Flow to support proactive chat messages.
+It contains the email inbound flow with the latest version update and the remaining digital channels' simplified flows.